graphql-python/graphene/UPGRADE-v2.0.md

 ### Simpler resolvers

 All the resolvers in graphene have been simplified.
+Prior to Graphene `2.0`, all resolvers required four arguments: `(root, args, context, info)`.
-If before resolvers required four arguments `root`, `args`, `context` and `info`, now the `args` are passed as keyword arguments and `context` and `info` will only be passed if the function is annotated with it.
+Now, resolver `args` are passed as keyword arguments to the function, and `context` argument dissapeared in favor of `info.context`.

 Before: